Skip to Main Content

 Deeba Zargarpur joined Simon & Schuster Books for Young Readers and Salaam Reads in March of 2020 after previous roles with Disney Publishing Worldwide and a book packager.
 She has the privilege of working with talented authors and illustrators such as New York Times bestselling author A.F.
 Steadman, Linda Sarsour, Brittney Morris, Hanna Alkaf, Dana Mele, Kat Zhang, and Charlene Chua.
 Her aim is to acquire commercial books that empower young people from diverse backgrounds.
 As a self-taught polyglot, Deeba’s love of literature across various languages stemmed from the tales spun throughout her childhood.
 She is always on the hunt for stories that inspire a sense of magic and wonder, plot lines that challenge traditional assumptions about morality, and strong character arcs that redefine what it means to be the hero of your own story.
 Visit her at DeebaZargarpur.com, follow her on Twitter at @DeebaZargarpur, and see a complete roster of the books she’s edited here.

-Alyza Liu is an Associate Editor at Simon & Schuster Books for Young Readers, where she is proud to have worked with authors like Neal Shusterman, Patricia MacLachlan, Cozbi A. Cabrera, Jessie Sima, Christian Robinson, The Fan Brothers, and Morgan Matson while building her own list.
-Prior to Simon & Schuster she studied at NYU, where she graduated magna cum laude.
-Her real dream is to become a Jin Yong heroine, but in the meantime she’s happy to daylight in publishing.
+Alyza Liu is an Editor at Simon & Schuster Books for Young Readers, where she got her start assisting on books by authors like Neal Shusterman, Patricia MacLachlan, Christian Robinson, the Fan Brothers, and Jessie Sima.
+Prior to S&S, she graduated magna cum laude from NYU.
+Her real dream is to be a Jin Yong heroine, but in the meantime she’s happy to daylight in publishing.

-She is looking primarily for books written by marginalized authors across all age ranges and formats (excepting board books).
-Her taste can be best described as “your favorite guilty pleasure” and she likes to joke that she enjoys “murder or makeouts”—preferably both, ideally at the same time.
-As an avid fan of Asian TV, she lives for melodrama and enjoys sweeping, emotionally intense YA with complicated characters; voicey, adventurous middle grade that reminds her of Over the Garden Wall; picture books that are either funny or informative; and she is always looking for translated genre fiction from the Global South.
+Now, she’s focusing on building a diverse list of authors across age ranges and formats (excepting board and chapter books).
+Her taste can best be described as “elevated guilty pleasure” and she likes to joke that she enjoys “murder or makeouts”—preferably both, ideally at the same time.
+Think of her for your big feelings; your sweeping gothic romances; your emotionally intense YA; your complicated, morally gray girlfailures; your voicey, fantastical middle grades; your cheeky, sardonic picture books; as well as any and all translated genre fiction from the Global South.
 She’s also a big fan of monsters, mean girls, and revolutionaries.
-Connect with her @AlyzaLiu on Twitter or find out more about Alyza’s tastes at AlyzaLiu.com/WishList.
+Connect with her @AlyzaLiu on Twitter, or find out more about her taste at

-Daniela Villegas Valle joined Simon & Schuster in 2021 as a Publishing Assistant to Justin Chanda, Anne Zafian, and Denene Millner.
+Daniela Villegas Valle joined Simon & Schuster in 2021 and is now an assistant editor to Justin Chanda, Anne Zafian, and Denene Millner.
 She graduated with a Bachelor of Arts Degree in both English and Spanish and a minor in creative writing from Virginia Commonwealth University, after which she completed the NYU Summer Publishing Institute.

 Born in Mexico, raised (mostly) in Chile, and graduated in the US, she is drawn towards multicultural voices that speak about identity and adventure.
-Whimsical picture books, inspiring coming-of-age stories in middle grade, and empowering YA are some of her favorite things to read across genres.
+Whimsical picture books, cozy fantasy, and character driven stories are some of the things that she loves.

 Alma Gomez Martinez, Editorial Assistant

-Alma Gomez Martinez has just recently joined Simon and Schuster in 2022, she supports Kendra Levin and Alexa Pastor.
-She graduated with her BA in English language and literature from Pace University and is currently a graduate student in the Publishing Program at Pace University.
+Alma Gomez Martinez joined Simon and Schuster in 2022, she supports Kendra Levin and Alexa Pastor.
+She graduated with both her BA in English language and literature and her MS in Publishing from Pace University.
 Alma previously worked as a page at the New York Public Library, and prior to that interned at Quarto Publishing Group.
-She’s a Colorado native, as well as Chicana, who hopes to provide a bigger platform for BIPOC authors and stories.
+She’s a Colorado native Chicana, who hopes to provide a bigger platform for BIPOC authors and stories.
 Alma finds herself drawn to fun and fantasy filled stories, especially ones with diverse voices and cultures.
 A healthy dose of romance and magical realism also hooks her attention.